facile-it/facile-it.github.io/content/blog/eng/on-living-documentation.md

 #Some guidelines and suggestions

-- Only one single source of truth is allowed: if you need to make it accessible somewhere else, use references (i.e. links or annotations that, in the publication phase, will copy from the source on the destination).
+- Only one source of truth is allowed: if you need to make it accessible somewhere else, use references (i.e., links or annotations that will copy from the source to the destination during publication).
-- Of course, with every publication, we provide an up-to-date snapshot of what was current at the time of the information harvesting.
-That’s why we should clearly version the documentation every time we publish it.
+- Of course, with each publication we provide an up-to-date snapshot of what was current at the time the information was gathered.
+This is why we should clearly version the documentation each time we publish it.
 - Every published document should be considered read-only: if you need to amend it, publish another version.
 - Use annotations to augment your code: the code tells the how, the annotations could tell the why, aka the rationale (see p.
-122)
+122).
-- Annotations can be used to mark security issues (@securityIssue(name=’blaBla’, jira=’<link to jira>’), or to declare that a class should have not setters
+- Annotations can be used to mark security issues (@securityIssue(name=’blaBla’, jira=’<link to jira>’), or to declare that a class should have not setters.
-- Stick to one of these styles: declare @ Immutable, @NotNullable vs @ Mutable and @ Nullable.
+- Stick to one of these styles: declare @Immutable, @NotNullable vs @Mutable and @Nullable.
 Don’t mix styles to avoid inconsistencies.
 [I put a space between @ and the annotation not to tag anyone ]
 - Annotate elements with only intrinsic information (to explain this, the author uses the car example: its color and engine are intrinsic properties, while its location and owner are extrinsic, see p.
 118).
 When used this way, if an element disappears from the code, all the relevant documentation goes with it, without side-effects in other parts of the documentation.
-- If you link something directly in your documentation, you should prove their existence in life every time you publish your documentation.
-Another approach is to link to a google search that likely will show your desired first choice at the top of the list
+-If you link something directly in your documentation, you should prove its existence in life every time you publish your documentation.
+Another approach is to link a Google search that will likely show your first desired choice at the top of the list.
-- Consider a link registry
+- Consider creating a link registry
-- You can use annotation also to highlight some best practices you find on the code
+- You can use annotation also to highlight some best practices you find on the code.
-- 1You could create a glossary out of your entities or entity properties, maybe (but don’t create a Glossary annotation, use instead CoreConcept, see p.
-164)
+- You could create a glossary out of your entities or entity properties, maybe (but don’t create a Glossary annotation, use instead CoreConcept, see p.
+164).
-- You could create guided tours of particular sections of your code
+- You could create guided tours of particular sections of your code.
-- You could integrated also some diagrams (see **[Graphviz](https://graphviz.org/)** and “Living diagrams” and following, page 170).
+- You could integrated also some diagrams (see **[Graphviz](https://graphviz.org/)** and “Living diagrams” and following, p.
+170).
 - Don’t use primitive types, create your own: types don’t lie, and if you don’t use them properly, the pipeline will be red!
 - Use tools to enforce the decisions made into guidelines (p.
-301): they provide knowledge just in time where is needed (when someone violets them).
+301): they provide knowledge just in time where is needed (when someone violates them).

 #Conclusion

 That's (a lot) more than living documentation inside this book.

-It goes on talking about code quality and code design techniques: for example, even when naming a method we could introduce a burden on the shoulders of the next developer or alleviate her voyage.
+It continues by talking about code quality and code design techniques.
+For example, even when we name a method we might introduce a burden on the shoulders of the next developer or ease her journey.

 It touches code organization (aka, in which folder should I put this kind of files?), refactoring, architecture, agile, test-driven development…

-I think it touches a lot of the aspects that make software development a craftmanship.
+I think it deals with a lot of the aspects that make software development a craftmanship.

 And I think several kinds of audiences would benefit from reading this book.

-Besides developers, I think product owners would benefit because, apart from answering the questions "why we should document?' and "what?", it gives hints on how to write stories on Jira (which are indeed, some kind of documentation too).
+Besides developers, I think product owners would benefit because, apart from answering the questions "why should we document?' and "what?", it gives hints on how to write stories on Jira (which are indeed, some kind of documentation too).

-I think some aspects touched in the book (decision logs, for instance) could be applied to any level of a company, of course with different kinds of granularity.
+I think some aspects discussed in the book (decision logs, for instance) could be applied to any level of a company, of course with different kinds of granularity.

 In summary, I really loved this book and would recommend it to anyone even slightly interested in documentation.